-The Swift Parrot (Lathamus discolor) is one of only two migratory parrots that fly from mainland Australia to breed in Tasmania.
+The critically endangered Swift Parrot (Lathamus discolor) migrates annually from mainland Australia to breed in Tasmania.
 Arriving around springtime, they seek out our flowering blue gums, form mating pairs and spend their summer breeding and raising chicks.
 While they often reuse the same nesting sites, they don’t always turn up at the same site over successive years and this unpredictability can pose challenges when it comes to conservation efforts.

-Swift Parrots are classified as Critically Endangered, and it is believed there are fewer than 1,000 breeding pairs remaining.
-There are a few reasons for their continued decline – including habitat loss, competition for nesting sites and predation of chicks and eggs.
-One of the biggest challenges they face comes from a seemingly innocuous cute and fluffy culprit; the sugar glider.
-Despite their name, sugar gliders, introduced to Tasmania in the 1800s, aren’t just a sweet tooth and dine on a range of foods – including eggs, insects, lizards and small birds.
-Their impact on Swift Parrot populations in Tasmania has been devastating.
-In fact, it’s estimated that nearly 85% of the Swift Parrot population is at risk each season of being killed by sugar gliders.
+Their numbers are in decline and they are at risk from a number of factors, including habitat loss, competition for nesting sites and predation of chicks and eggs by sugar gliders.
+Native to mainland Australia but introduced to Tasmania in the 1800s sugar glider diets include eggs, insects, lizards and small birds and their impact on Swift Parrot populations in Tasmania has been devastating.
+It’s estimated that nearly 85% of the Swift Parrot population is at risk each season of being killed by sugar gliders.
 Sugar gliders eat swift parrot eggs, chicks and even adult birds, drastically decreasing the reproductive success of the species.
 Research has shown that sugar gliders can impact up to 79% of nests, and 65% of breeding females in Tasmania can fall victim to sugar gliders each year.
 Sugar gliders are the only predators able to access breeding Swift Parrot nests due to very specific nest dimensions.

 Swift Parrot nesting locations are highly variable across the landscape, and from year to year, which in turn influences the impact that project activities will have each year – and the overall likelihood of positive conservation outcomes for Swift Parrots in the short, medium and long term.
 This variability will be addressed through an adaptive management approach; regularly evaluating outcomes and modifying delivery mechanisms to suit.
 A pre-emptive approach (developed by researchers from the ANU’s Difficult Bird Research Group (DBRG)) to predict the breeding locations of swift parrots each year involves annual eucalyptus flower bud surveys in the lead-up to the breeding season, which will in turn inform management actions for that breeding season.